P=W conjectures for character varieties with symplectic resolution: Introduction

 Camilla Felisetti is supported by the University of Geneva, the Swiss National Science Foundation grants 17599 and 156645, as well as the NCCR SwissMAP.
-Mirko Mauri is supported by Max Planck Institute for Mathematics in Bonn.
-We would like to thank our institutes for supporting our reciprocal visits during the preparation of this paper.
+Mirko Mauri is supported by Max Planck Institute for Mathematics in Bonn, and University of Michigan.
+We would like to thank the University of Geneva and Max Planck Institute for supporting our reciprocal visits during the preparation of this paper.